 As mentioned before, migraine pain tends to be unilaterally isolated to one spot in the brain while tension headaches are bilateral and are felt in the head in general.
 Unlike tension headaches, migraines tend to be recurring rather than occurring only every once in a while.

 Need Relief From Your Migraine Headaches?

-Migraines can make life unbearable.
-They can ruin a good night’s sleep and make you dizzy and nauseous all day long.
+At Greater Austin Pain Center, we know how migraines can make life unbearable.
+They can ruin a good night's sleep and make you dizzy and nauseous all day long.

 Getting help from a qualified pain-management specialist can save you from months or even years of unnecessary suffering.